Lionel Messi meets Afghan 'plastic shirt' boy

 Another video showed Messi reaching out to hold hands with Murtaza, who was wearing a Barcelona jersey.

-Messi and his Barcelona teammates were in the Qatari capital to play an exhibition match against Al Ahli of Saudi Arabia on Tuesday.
+Messi and his Barcelona teammates were in the Qatari capital to play an exhibition match against Al-Ahli of Saudi Arabia on Tuesday.

+The Spanish champion won 5-3, with Messi among the scorers.
+Murtaza accompanied him onto the field as one of the mascots, and the boy posed for pictures with the team ahead of kickoff.

-Spanish champion Barcelona is sponsored by Qatar Airways, while the Supreme Committee is responsible for delivering the emirate's staging of the 2022 World Cup -- the first to be held in the Middle East.
+Barcelona is sponsored by Qatar Airways, while the Supreme Committee is responsible for delivering the emirate's staging of the 2022 World Cup -- the first to be held in the Middle East.

 Fleeing Afghanistan